 Feedback is a useful addition to your set of customer metrics, as it shows where your product may lack.

-Customers describing their experience with your brand will help you see whether a new product version is OK, whether a change in the pricing plan is justified, whether anything needs to be added, removed or modified.
+Customers describing their amazing experience, or not that great 💁♀️, with your brand will help you see whether a new product version is OK, whether a change in the pricing plan is justified, and whether anything needs to be added, removed, or modified.

-Remind customers to provide feedback on your service, too.
-The quality of your customer service is a key factor in the overall satisfaction rate, therefore, make sure to listen to what customers say about it and respond quickly.
+Remind customers to provide feedback on your service, too, or share online reviews.
+The quality of your customer service will give you valuable insights into the overall satisfaction rate, therefore, make sure to listen to what customers say about it and respond quickly.

 One of the easiest and fastest ways to gather customer feedback is through a live chat widget on your website / inside your app.
-An automated message inviting your customers to answer a few quick questions will help.
+An automated message inviting your current and potential customers to answer a few quick questions will help.

-Loyalty programs are a powerful tool for retaining customers.
+Customer loyalty programs are a powerful tool for retaining users.
 They are a method of caring for your existing customers and rewarding them for their loyalty to you and your product.
-With a smart system of bonuses, user statuses and rewards, you can maintain your customers’ engagement and make sure they stay with you for a long time.
+With a smart system of bonuses, user statuses, and rewards, you can maintain your customer engagement and make sure they stay with you for a long time.

 In addition, they provide an excellent channel of customer communication via the data provided in their accounts.
-Your loyal customers should be the first to know about special offers, promotions, new products, limited editions – you know what we are talking about.
+Your loyal customers should be the first to know about special offers, promotions, product improvements, and limited editions – you know what we are talking about.

-Excellent service and effective customer communication are a key component of your strategy for improving customer satisfaction and retention.
+Excellent service and effective customer communication are key components of your strategy for improving customer satisfaction and retention.